tothcsa/notified-malmo-pw-cucumber/README.md

 ## Localization

-- The chromium browser context is locted: `en-GB`
+- The context of chromium-browser is located: `en-GB`

 ```javascript
 // ./features/support/world.js